-For field repair chamfer belt corners, no more than 1/8".
+For field repair chamfer belt corners, no more than 1/4".
+Belts to have six (6) hooks on one side and seven (7) hooks on the other for maximum strength.

 BELT REPLACEMENT

 Replacement belts may be ordered by the original "P" part number marked on the belt or belt length can be determined by the following information.